DigitalPublishingToolkit/NN09/md/10Rules.md

 The outcome of the German elections calls to mind a phenomenon that scholars have termed the ‘privacy paradox’.
-The paradox lies in the observation that, in surveys and interviews, privacy is always mentioned as being extremely important to respondents, while at the same time, this rarely prompts people to do the slightest thing about it.
+The paradox lies in the observation that, in surveys and interviews, privacy is always mentioned as being extremely important to respondents, while at the same time this rarely prompts people to do the slightest thing about it.

 For a study[^15] into the matter, researchers created two fictitious